EnterpriseDB/docs/docs/how-tos/markdown-tips.md

 ---
 ```

-# MDX Format
+# MDX format

 Documentation must be formatted as an [MDX file](https://www.gatsbyjs.com/docs/mdx/writing-pages/) with the `.mdx` extension.
 MDX is a superset of [Markdown](https://www.markdownguide.org/).

-## Frontmatter
+## Front matter

-Each document requires a [YAML](https://yaml.org) frontmatter section at the top with a title:
+Each document requires a [YAML](https://yaml.org) front matter section at the top with a title:

 ```
 ---